LeandroHaraoka/design-patterns/CreationalPatterns/FactoryMethod/FactoryMethodFundamentals.md

 ## Use cases

- - Use a Factory Method when
+ - Use a Factory Method when:

  - A class can't anticipate the class of objects it must create.
 For example, according to an enumerator value it will use a specific factory method.